Skip to content

 This will also answer another question you may have about how to get cheap flights during holidays, which is:

-How to Get Cheap Multi City Flights
+How to Get The Fare for Multi-City Flights

 This is a very useful method for people who live in large metropolitan areas with numerous options for getting to and from the airport.
 If your first choice is too expensive, you can find cheaper options by searching multiple airports at once.